Sitworld: TEMS Database Repair

 Hub TEMS Recovery Attempt WARNING!!!

 A primary hub TEMS is the repository of fundamental user data and any recovery of that is a delicate operation which can easily result in a reinstall and significant downtime.
 Please work with ITM support in planning a hub TEMS data recovery.
-Remote TEMS can be recovered quite simply as can a FTO backup hub TEMS.
+Remote TEMS can be recovered quite simply as can a FTO mirror hub TEMS.

 In addition you should have a Backup/Recovery plan for hub TEMS data.
 See this document for five different ways to accomplish this goal.
 A simple backup of the files while the TEMS is running is inadequate and can lead to significant downtime.
 These are hot database files and many constantly change and are tightly connected.